-The NHL is 100 years old.
+The NHL is over 100 years old.
 Most games are fairly normal – they usually end up about 3-2 and nothing really interesting happen besides the game.
 Once in a while, however, something truly unique happens.
 Here are a few of the strangest occurrences.

 Patrick Roy Attempts to go End-to-End